Strikes, quality drive slow Hyundai Motor's U.S. growth

-SEOUL/DETROIT (Reuters) - Strike action in South Korea has left automaker Hyundai Motor (005380.KS) running out of cars to sell in the crucial U.S. market at a time when rivals such as Toyota Motor (7203.T) are clawing back lost market share.
+SEOUL/DETROIT, Sept 5 (Reuters) - Strike action in South Korea has left automaker Hyundai Motor running out of cars to sell in the crucial U.S. market at a time when rivals such as Toyota Motor are clawing back lost market share.

-Hyundai was the only major carmaker to gain U.S. market share during the 2009 downturn, but it’s now losing ground - its market share slid to 4.8 percent last month from 5.5 percent a year ago and 5.4 percent in July.
+Hyundai was the only major carmaker to gain U.S. market share during the 2009 downturn, but it’s now losing ground - its market share slid to 4.8 percent in August from 5.5 percent a year ago and 5.4 percent in July.

-The Korean firm’s U.S. sales rose only 4 percent in August from a year ago, lagging rivals as the market had its best August since before the global financial crisis.

-In early trading on Wednesday, Hyundai Motor shares fell more than 4 percent - set for the biggest one-day drop in more than 3 months - to a near 6-week low, shaving more than $2 billion off its market value.
-The stock, valued at just above $51 billion as at Tuesday's close, has dropped 10 percent in 3 weeks, underperforming the benchmark KOSPI stock index .KS11, which is down 4 percent over that period.

 “We have an insanely low supply on the ground ...
 The unfortunate thing is from the time they say they’re going to invest in a new plant, we don’t see those cars for 24 months or more.
 They’ve got to hurry up.”